Franz Bardon Books

 The major motivation for this book is the pursuit of universal knowledge and the development of a student’s awareness into many new possibilities.

-This book offers a more contemporary examination of unequivocal contact with universal teachers.
-The major motivation for undertaking the material in this book is the pursuit of universal knowledge and the development of a student’s awareness into the many aspects and possibilities of Ontology.
-In his book, Bardon details a glimpse of several of the hierarchies, from the spirits of the four elements to those of the various planets, and even to the Zodiac.
+This book offers a detailed examination of direct contact with universal teachers.
+The primary motivation for undertaking the material is the pursuit of universal knowledge and the development of your awareness across the many aspects of Ontology.
+Bardon’s description details several hierarchies, from the spirits of the four elements to those of the various planets and even the Zodiac.

-All too often students have been enticed by the glamour and enchantment of evocation into picking up this work before them being appropriately prepared to do so, and this, as Bardon consistently advises, results only in very dubious and potentially harmful experiences.
+All too often, students have been drawn in by the glamour of evocation and picked up this book before being properly prepared.
+As Bardon consistently advises, this results in unclear or potentially harmful experiences.
 Without proper training, it is practically impossible to comprehend the deeper significance.
-Typically, the unprepared student will believe evocation to be wondrous or purely symbolic.
-In doing so they will certainly evoke absolutely nothing greater than images from their very own psyche or subconscious, rather than entities that have actual presence independent of the human mind.
+The unprepared student will typically regard evocation as wondrous or purely symbolic, and will evoke nothing more than images from their own psyche or subconscious, rather than entities with an actual presence independent of the human mind.

-By means of the application of prescribed techniques (termed evocation), students of this book might learn to discover the various other realms or spheres of existence.
-Bardon instructs how each aspect of the ritual must be personalised and empowered according to the students own understanding and requirements.
+Through the application of prescribed techniques (termed evocation), students of this book may learn to access other realms and spheres of existence.
+Bardon instructs how each aspect of the ritual must be personalised and approached according to the student’s own understanding and requirements.

-With the aid of the teachings in this book, where the individual has embarked upon the prerequisite training, then they are capable of keeping control throughout the entire procedure (evocation).
-If one is to follow this path, then it is always prudent to constantly be kind, respectful and sincere, and never attempt to compel another being against their will.
+Where the student has completed the prerequisite training, the teachings in this book allow them to maintain control throughout the entire procedure.
+If you choose to follow this path, it is always prudent to remain kind, respectful and sincere, and never attempt to compel another being against their will.

-While substantial parts of the work by Bill Edwards deal with Ontology, at often a more detailed level than Franz Bardon, The Life Force Institute has chosen to focus on the work relating to you as an individual.
-In this way the information and activities presented by The Life Force Institute deal with the component parts of you, how you how you function as an energy being, and the steps you can take as an individual to progress and awaken your Life Force.
+While substantial parts of the work deal with Ontology, often at a more detailed level than Franz Bardon, The Life Force Institute has chosen to focus on the work relating to you as an individual.
+In this way, the information and activities presented by The Life Force Institute deal with the component parts of you, how you function as an energy being, and the steps you can take as an individual to progress and awaken your Life Force.

-The custodians also noted significant challenges, as did Bardon, with the unprepared student.
-Without due preparation and diligence, a student may inadvertently believe that an evocation has been successful, but in actuality, they may have attracted some other entity from a lower level masquerading as a more important being.
-Finally, the custodians have also witnessed that students can often abuse the rights of evocation.
-Often students may evoke a being for some insignificant reason, such as a proverbial stubbed toe.
-Consider for a moment, that if you were some important person such as the head of a large department of a multi-national company, how would you feel if the maintenance person continually contacted you every time they found a lightbulb needed replacing.
-It is for these reasons that The Life Force Institute focuses on you as an individual, and how you can progress through knowing how you function as the universal Life Force being which you are.
+The custodians also noted, as did Bardon, the significant difficulties posed by the unprepared student.
+Without due preparation, a student may inadvertently believe an evocation has been successful when they have, in fact, attracted an entity from a lower level masquerading as something greater.
+There is also the matter of misuse.
+Students sometimes evoke a being for entirely trivial reasons.
+Consider, for a moment, how you would feel as the head of a large department in a multinational company if the maintenance person contacted you every time a lightbulb needed replacing.
+It is for all of these reasons that The Life Force Institute focuses on you as an individual, and on how you can progress by understanding how you function as the universal Life Force being you are.

 The Key to the True Quabbalah

-The third and final volume published in 1957 by Bardon is “The Key to the True Quabbalah”, or “Der Schlüssel zur Wahren Quabbalah” in the original German title.
+The third and final volume published in 1957 by Bardon is “The Key to the True Quabbalah”, or “Der Schlüssel zur Wahren Quabbalah” in the original German.

-Kabbalah provides a means to understanding colour and sound as fundamental keys to the energies of life.
+Kabbalah provides a means to understanding colour and sound as keys to the energies of life.

-Throughout the ages, adepts of every time and place have achieved higher levels of an awakening of their Life Force through the understanding of colour and sound as a fundamental key to the energies of life.
+Throughout the ages, adepts of every era and tradition have reached higher levels of Life Force awakening through an understanding of colour and sound as fundamental keys to the energies of life.
 Hidden within many aspects of the Kabbalah are the keys to accessing such energies through the combination of sound, colour, number and vibration.

-The Key to the True Quabbalah teaches each individual a series of techniques and keys which will enable them to access new energy levels through the creative language of Kabbalah.
-A Kabbalistic formula is a one, two, three or four-fold key which does not depend upon words in the traditional sense.
+The Key to the True Quabbalah teaches a series of techniques and keys that allow access to new levels of energy through the creative language of Kabbalah.
+A Kabbalistic formula is a one, two, three or fourfold key that does not depend upon words in the traditional sense.
 It is formed through intent and in accordance with the flow of energies within the universe.

-In the more advanced activities available from The Life Force Institute, we leverage the concept of multi-fold keys in a similar nature to that of the Kabballah.
-Many of our activities build an understanding of colour and sound as a fundamental key to the energies of life.
-Through greater mastery and control of such energies, you can bring greater balance and control into your daily life; this is the fundamental of the true Kabballah.
+In the more advanced activities available from The Life Force Institute, we draw upon the concept of multi-fold keys in a manner similar to that of the Qabalah, building an understanding of colour and sound as fundamental keys to the energies of life.
+Through greater mastery and control of such energies, you can bring greater balance and control into your daily life.
+This reflects the underlying principle of the true Kabballah.

 Click the following icons to share this item on your Social Media